 Find the stopcock on the property and turn off the water supply.
 When leaks are located near power outlets or lights, the electricity should be turned off.
 Water coming from above should be reported to the occupants above and the source should be shut off as soon as possible.
 If they are not home, leave a note for them to contact you.
 Please also notify your concierge/building manager if you have one.
 It is imperative that you contain the leak and any residual escape of water until we speak with you or our contractor.
 You should place a bucket beneath the leak and turn off any appliances connected to the water system, such as the washing machine and electric shower.

 Water enters most homes through the kitchen, so check the cold water faucet in your kitchen.
 Verify that your stop valves are open and that your pipes are not frozen, and contact your neighbours if the issue is communal.
 In the event that you have tried all of the above without success, please contact South West Water (or your supplier) on 0344 346 2020.
 If there is no water in your area, you can check their website: https://www.southwestwater.co.uk/frequently-asked-questions/drinking-water-services/why-do-i-have-no-water/.

 Loss of power

 Check that fuses have not blown and circuit breakers are turned on if there is no power loss in the area or building.
 If any fuses were turned off, re-turn them on before plugging in all the items one at a time to determine the reason the power tripped.
 You can keep the problem item disconnected until it can be checked during normal working hours.
-Replace faulty bulbs if needed.
-If you have a top-up meter system at your property, make sure that it is topped up to at least £15.
+Replace the faulty bulbs if needed.
+If you have a top-up meter system at your property, make sure it is topped up to at least £15.

 No Heating or Hot Water

-- Make sure the pilot light is on and that the pressure gauge is between 1 and 2.
+- Make sure the pilot light is on and the pressure gauge is between 1 and 2.
 If it is below, the boiler is depleted and needs topping up.